ibm-mas/gitops-demo/README.md

   - `/<account>/<cluster>/<instance>/ibm-mas-suite.yaml`
   - `/<account>/<cluster>/<instance>/ibm-sls.yaml`

-- A Job in the SLS application will create the `<account>/<cluster>/sls` secret in AWS Secrets Manager:

 ```bash
 # NOTE: this depends on the ROSA_CLUSTER_API_URL variable set earlier in this demonstration to work